 I know there's nothing inherently wrong with the path I've taken.
 I also know that I've learned a lot from every step, and that variety of life experience is a must for writers anyway.
 But the problem is, this variety in professional experience didn’t fit nicely into the narrative I must have been playing in my head.
 And therefore, I wanted to get rid of it.

 The truth is, life is messy — just the way the creative process is messy.
 We rarely move in a straight line towards our goals.
 What's more, we often need to endure the wonky paths to learn, to understand ourselves, and to continue to reshape our goals.
 There's no shortcutting the creative process, and there's no shortcutting the process of building a life, either.

 What Happens When We Focus on the Details Instead

 I'm not going to delete my pre-writing experience on LinkedIn.
 Sure, it might make me cringe from time to time, and it certainly makes me feel sad that I wasn't more focused when I was in my early 20s.
 But that process was real and, for better or worse, it got me where I'm going.
 In fact, my very first job out of college as a bank teller was the key to getting me into writing in the first place.
 Here's what happened:

-My husband (who was then my boyfriend) met a CTO of a FinTech startup who wanted to hire him.
-Ultimately, my husband didn't want to write code in the language they were using, so he spent the last part of the meeting talking about me instead.
-The CTO mentioned that they were starting a blog, and my husband said I was a writer.
+My then boyfriend (now husband) met a CTO of a FinTech startup who wanted to hire him.
+Ultimately, my husband didn't want to write code in the language they were using, so he spent the last part of the meeting talking about me instead when the CTO mentioned that they were starting a blog.
 The CTO wanted to know if I knew anything about personal finance and my husband said I used to work at a bank.
 We were introduced over email, and I was given my first writing gig.
-Then, when we moved to San Francisco, I was eventually hired as an intern and then a full-time employee of that startup, and that CTO became one of the best bosses I ever had.
+Then, when we moved to San Francisco, I was hired as an intern and eventually a full-time employee of that startup, and that CTO became one of the best bosses I ever had.

 The Power of Perspective